MichaelWaruiru/clinic-booking-system/README.md

 This project implements a relational database for managing a medical clinic's operations.
 It supports:

-  1. Storing patient and doctor information
+  1. Storing patient and doctor's information.

-  2. Booking appointments
+  2. Booking appointments.

-  3. Managing prescriptions
+  3. Managing prescriptions.

-  4. Tracking medications and departments
+  4. Tracking medications and departments.

 Designed entirely in MySQL, it includes primary keys, foreign key constraints, 1:N and M:N relationships.